TrackPolitics logoTrackPolitics

 AI-generated

-Adam Jogee is a Labour (Co-op) MP for Newcastle-under-Lyme, elected on 4 July 2024.
-He serves on the Northern Ireland Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee (from May 2025).
-Earlier in his parliamentary career he sat on committees including the Crown Estate Bill [HL] and on a Commonwealth Parliamentary Association/International Committee of the Red Cross (Status) Bill [HL].
+Adam Jogee is the Labour Co-operative MP for Newcastle-under-Lyme, elected in 2024.
+He serves on the Northern Ireland Affairs Committee and sits on the Dogs (Protection of Livestock) (Amendment) Bill committee, with prior committee work including a Crown Estate Bill committee and related international/ parliamentary duties.

 Voting Patterns